As a parent, it can be difficult to identify even the most common baby rashes and spots. What’s the difference, and how can you spot them?

-Take her temperature and see what it reveals.
-If her temperature is above 38.5°C, then it may indicate your baby has measles and it’s advisable to see a GP.
-Generally speaking, if your baby doesn’t have a temperature then her rash is unlikely to be serious.
+Take their temperature and see what it reveals.
+If their temperature is above 38.5°C, then it may indicate your baby has measles and it’s advisable to see a GP.
+Generally speaking, if your baby doesn’t have a temperature then the rash is unlikely to be serious.

 2. Does your baby look unwell?

 Trust your judgment and decide if you think your baby looks unwell (despite the rashes).
-If she looks pale and sweaty, then try making sure she’s not dehydrated by feeding her.
+If they look pale and sweaty, then try making sure they're not dehydrated by feeding them.